How will paid advertising evolve?

 I’m not convinced there’s a specific PPC tactic we should all be jumping on.
 I am, however, positive we need to be more willing to embrace automation.
 It’s a fact that machines and artificial intelligence can produce judgments and perform routine tasks faster than we humans can.
 Simply put, if you’re not using some automation in your PPC workflow, you’re behind the curve.

 Caveat; you don’t have to automate everything away!
 For example, I’m a firm believer that machines will find it hard to replace solid – human – creative thought and execution.
-If we look at Google in particular, is 2020 the year that kills off organic search?
+If we look at Google in particular, is this the year that kills off organic search?
 We know that organic results are under the ever-expanding tide of paid results.
 That tide isn’t receding.
 This naturally has an inflationary effect on cost per click.
 That means competition is ever increasing, having a compounding effect on advertising.

 Implementation:

 Think about what you can automate today.
 Take that one thankless task you do regularly that takes a lot of time and has a small impact on results.
 Find a machine to do it for you.
-Adjust your 2020 budgets and expectations to suit the inflationary pressure.
+Adjust your budgets and expectations to suit the inflationary pressure.
 It’s not a fun trend, but a realistic one to consider.
 Protect yourself from any data scandals; where possible, improve your 1st party data, audiences and channels such as email.

 Refine the client/customer experience.
 Everyone talks about conversion optimisation, whilst ignoring customer optimisation.
 You’re paying to acquire customers, so invest time and money in keeping them.

 Finally, YouTube is growing as an audio platform.
-Google has eyed up another revenue stream and will push ‘digital radio ads’ in 2020.
+Google has eyed up another revenue stream and will push ‘digital radio ads’.
 Jump on the trend nice and early, and get a snappy message out to your audience.
 The rule of one for radio applies here too.
 One message, to one person, for one reason.
 You could argue that applies to all advertising, but it’s good to be reminded sometimes!

 Website: https://adevolver.com